The 20 Best Small Dog Breeds for Your Home

 Personality: Smart, easily trainable, and adaptable, the Havanese are well-known for their good nature and ability to get along well in social environments.

-Size: Weighing about seven to 13 pounds, Havanese are a nice compromise for those looking for neither too small of a dog nor too big.
+Size: Weighing about 7 to 13 pounds, Havanese are a nice compromise for those looking for dogs that are neither too small nor too big.

 Fun fact: The Havanese is the national dog of Cuba and the only dog native to the country.
 These dogs were bred as lapdog companions for Cuban aristocrats.